-Singapore is a very competitive landscape when it comes to five star hotels.
+Singapore is a very competitive landscape when it comes to five-star hotels.
 So how do you stand out as a hotel?
-In 2016 The InterContinental Singapore completed its five year refurbishment done in collaboration with design firm Fbeye International.
+In 2016 The InterContinental Singapore completed its five-year refurbishment done in collaboration with design firm Fbeye International.
 The redesign saw the enhancement and continuation of the hotel’s colonial and Peranakan heritage theme, with the hotel lobby, lobby lounge, all-day-dining restaurant Ash & Elm and the 316 tower rooms and suites overhauled.
 Fbeye also previously redesigned the hotel’s executive club lounge, 67 ‘shophouse’ heritage rooms and suites, as well as Cantonese restaurant Man Fu Yuan.

 Reception & Lobby Area

 I arrived by taxi and as soon as I entered the hotel I was overwhelmed by how beautiful everything was designed.
-The room on the left of the reception was great to enjoy historical artifacts whilst sitting in the beautiful designed interior.
+The room on the left of the reception was great to enjoy historical artefacts whilst sitting in the beautiful designed interior.

 The reception check-in area had great patterned flooring and had a bright spacious feel.
-Walking around the ground floor away from reception there were plenty of tiny beautiful designed areas to sit and relax or if you are like me take photos and be inspired by the interior design.
+Walking around the ground floor away from the reception there were plenty of tiny beautiful designed areas to sit and relax or if you are like me take photos and be inspired by the interior design.

 Also on the ground floor was the lobby lounge area.
-This double height bright area embraces the heritage setting that defines the hotel.
+This double-height bright area embraces the heritage setting that defines the hotel.
 The Lobby Lounge is the perfect combination of the old-world and modernity.
 This is the centrepiece of the hotel, a luxurious space that radiates elegance and charm.
 This is a great place to enjoy the afternoon tea experience where the Royal Heritage Afternoon Tea is served on a classic three-tier stand.
-In the afternoons and evenings I could hear the live music and it certainly makes those afternoon teas or other drinks later in the evening even more enjoyable.
+In the afternoons and evenings, I could hear the live music and it certainly makes those afternoon teas or other drinks later in the evening even more enjoyable.

 Ash & Elm Restaurant